herok97/MeanScaleHyperpiror/README.md

 For evaluation, i used 24 2K images in [Kodak24](http://www.cs.albany.edu/~xypan/research/snr/Kodak.html) dataset.
 <br>

 For validation, you can use any dataset and it is not necessary.
-(It's not bad comment validation codes)
+(It is also a good idea to use about 50 images in the training set.)
 <br>

 ## Training